 Chapter two's topic is cluster infrastructure.
 It discusses the need for deploying multiple clusters in order to allow for independence and different versions of software to be used.
 It also discusses the benefits of decoupling storage from compute.
 There might be a conception that any and all Hadoop tooling you intend to use should be installed on the same cluster but there is a suggestion that HBase and Kafka could live happily on their own clusters and use hardware more tuned to their needs while benefiting from isolated CPU- and disk caches.
 Multi-tenancy is also discussed in this chapter as well.

-Chapter three goes into detail around the Linux API calls being made by various Hadoop tools and what their performance characteristics are like on the underlying CPU, memory, various NUMA configurations, storage devices and file systems.
+Chapter three goes into detail around the Linux system calls being made by various Hadoop tools and what their performance characteristics are like on the underlying CPU, memory, various NUMA configurations, storage devices and file systems.
 There is mention of various Intel-specific hardware optimisations that Hadoop takes advantage of both for data redundancy and security.

 HDFS' architecture and behaviour patterns are described very well and this is probably the best written description of the technology I've come across.
 Erasure coding and replication is described in detail and is accompanied by detailed diagrams.
 RAID as a Hadoop anti-pattern is explained well and they don't fail to mention that underlying metadata stores could see resiliency benefits from being stored on certain RAID configurations.